 We are the algebra, geometry, number theory and topology research groups in the School of Mathematics at the University of Edinburgh.
-Together we have 15 permanent faculty, and a large number of PhD students and post-docs.
+Together we have around 20 permanent faculty, and a large number of PhD students and post-docs.
 We run several weekly seminars, together with many working groups and the SMSTC graduate training programme.
 Edinburgh has a rich mathematical history, which has been turned into a mathematical map of Edinburgh by Sophie Powell-Hall.

 In general, our work traverses algebraic geometry, algebraic number theory, algebraic topology, category theory, noncommutative algebra, representation theory.
 Specific research interests include: